heechul/picar/README.md

 	epochs['val'] = [...] #Replace ... with integer values used to
 represent epochs

-The model can then be trained by running:
+After all of the above steps are completed, The model can then be trained by running:

 	$ python train.py